dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 A great concept and lyrics, powerful vocals, and all the instruments and backing vocals come together to fill out an incredible track.

+We found this one organically on the map, and it's such a good example of why we made cxc.world in the first place.

 </center>